Mutual distribution of two partial solutions in 1D localization: new information on the phase transition

 Let return to the statement on the linear growth of the average values of $z$ and $\psi$.
 This statement follows from the recurrence relations describing the change of parameters of the transfer matrix $T$, when a number of scatterers is increased by unity \cite{126}\,\footnote{\,The first relation follows from Eq.25 of the paper \cite{126} after substitution $\rho=\exp{z}$, the second one arises from Eq.29 of the same paper for $R=2$.
 In both cases we accept the value $-\pi/2$ for the parameter $\gamma$, which correspond to abrupt boundaries between the system and the ideal leads.
 Parameters $\alpha$, $\beta$, $\gamma$, $\Delta$ are introduced in Eq.18 of the indicated paper.}

-Here $\epsilon_n$ are statistically independent of $\psi_n$ and proportional to the energies of sites in the 1D Anderson model; their means are zero and variances are equal, $\left\langle \epsilon_n \right\rangle=0$, $\left\langle \epsilon_n^2 \right\rangle=\epsilon^2$.
+Here $\epsilon_n$ are statistically independent of $\psi_n$ and proportional to the energies of sites in the 1D Anderson model; they have zero means and equal variances, $\left\langle \epsilon_n \right\rangle=0$, $\left\langle \epsilon_n^2 \right\rangle=\epsilon^2$.
 It is easy to see that $z_n$ and $\psi_n$ are represented by sums of $n$ random quantities with approximately equal distributions: the mutual Gaussian distribution is rather likely for them, while their means and variances grow linearly in $n$.
 In particular, for the mean and variance of $z_n$ one has

 in correspondence with the parameters $v$ and $D$ of the log-normal distribution for $\rho$ \cite{126}.
 The distribution of the phase $\psi$ is stationary \cite{126}, if it reduces to the interval $(0,2\pi)$.
-If, however, it is defined by continuity, then its mean grows proportionally to $n$:
+If, however, $\psi$ is defined by continuity, then its mean grows proportionally to $n$:

 and estimation of the right-hand part in the random phase approximation gives $\left\langle \psi_n \right\rangle=-2\alpha n$, and in the deep of the allowed band it reduces to $\left\langle \psi_n \right\rangle=2n\delta$ or $\left\langle \psi \right\rangle=2 kx$.
 Generally, the same relation can be accepted by definition with the momentum $k$, renormalized due to disorder.